mw00847/molecular-interactions/README.md

 </p>

-4. Run QM using Psi4, calculating vibrational frequencies and other features.
-For the QM training data 1000 geometries have been used.
-(run_QM.py)
+Psi4 was used to run the QM training data (run_QM.py)

 The features extracted included
 * dipoles